 "Feb.
 22, 2011 -- The FDA has issued a safety announcement notifying health care professionals that it has updated the pregnancy section of drug labels for the entire class of antipsychotic medications.

 Mechanism Of Action

-Paliperidone palmitate is hydrolyzed to paliperidone.
+Paliperidone palmitate is hydrolyzed to paliperidone [see Pharmacokinetics].
 Paliperidone is the major active metabolite of risperidone.
-The mechanism of action of paliperidone, as with other drugs having efficacy in schizophrenia, is unknown, but it has been proposed that the drug's therapeutic activity in schizophrenia is mediated through a combination of central dopamine Type 2 (D2) and serotonin Type 2 (5HT2A) receptor antagonism.
+The mechanism of action of paliperidone is unknown.
+However, it has been proposed that the drug's therapeutic activity in schizophrenia is mediated through a combination of central dopamine Type 2 (D2) and serotonin Type 2 (5HT2A) receptor antagonism.

 Due to its extremely low water solubility, paliperidone palmitate dissolves slowly after intramuscular injection before being hydrolyzed to paliperidone and absorbed into the systemic circulation.
 Following a single intramuscular dose, the plasma concentrations of paliperidone gradually rise to reach maximum plasma concentrations at a median Tmax of 13 days.
 The release of the drug starts as early as day 1 and lasts for as long as 126 days.